xStarbound/xStarbound/.github/ISSUE_TEMPLATE/bug_report.md

 **IF YOU'RE ON WINDOWS, READ THE FOLLOWING!**

-> **READ THIS FIRST:** If you have an NVIDIA card and are experiencing crashes, do any of the following before making a bug report!
+> **READ THIS FIRST:** If you have an NVIDIA card and are experiencing crashes, this is _not_ xStarbound's fault.
+Do any of the following before making a bug report:
 >
 > - [Roll back your NVIDIA driver](https://www.nvidia.com/en-gb/drivers/driver-rollback/) to v566.x or earlier.
 (Linked instructions are for Windows 11 24H2.)
 > - [Run xStarbound on your integrated graphics](https://www.youtube.com/watch?v=oIsM1nAa6u0).
 (Linked instructions are for Windows 11 24H2.)